Reducing IT Costs Without Compromising Cybersecurity

-Considering that businesses of all sizes had been very generous with their IT budgets before the infectious disease found its way into most parts of the world, it shouldn’t come as a surprise that many decision-makers have decided that unprecedented times call for unprecedented measures, with the reduction of IT costs being one of them.
+Considering that businesses of all sizes had been very generous with their IT budgets before the infectious disease found its way into most parts of the world, it shouldn’t come as a surprise that many decision-makers have decided that unprecedented times call for unprecedented measures, with reducing IT costs being one of them.

 These businesses now face the difficult task of balancing IT cost reduction with the need to maintain a strong cybersecurity posture.
 Losing this posture would make it easier for opportunistic cybercriminals to breach their defenses and gain access to sensitive information or mission-critical systems.